CloudBranch/Auther/Documentation/PHP/getting_started.md

 ## Getting Started

-If you do not already have your database setup check out this [beginners guide](beginners_guide.md)
+If you do not already have your database setup start with the [beginners guide](beginners_guide.md)

 First we need to instantiate the Auther class